dominodatalab/reference-project-xai/README.md

 *Disclaimer - Domino Reference Projects are starter kits built by Domino researchers.
 They are not officially supported by Domino.
 Once loaded, they are yours to use or modify as you see fit.
-We hope they will be a beneficial tool in your analytical journey!
+We hope they will be a beneficial tool on your journey!

 ## Welcome to the Domino Reference Project for...